Björn Borg (brand): Environmental record

 On 13 August 2008, the Swedish newspaper Göteborgs-Posten reported finding high levels of the environmental estrogen nonylphenol ethoxylate (NPE) in Björn Borg underwear.
 Two pairs of black Björn Borg underwear, purchased from two different stores, were found to have concentrations of 860 mg NPE/kg and 490 mg of NPE/kg, respectively.
 At the time, NPE had already been forbidden for use within the European Union because of environmental concerns, but imports of products that used NPE during manufacture were allowed.
-The Swedish Textile Importers Association had a recommended against the use of nonylphenol ethoxylates, and had recently proposed a limit of 250 mg of NPE/kg of textiles, whereas the Swedish Society for Nature Conservation and the Svenskt Vatten (sv) (Sweden's municipal water service company) recommend a limit of 20-50 mg NPE/kg.
+The Swedish Textile Importers Association had recommended against the use of nonylphenol ethoxylates, and had recently proposed a limit of 250 mg of NPE/kg of textiles, whereas the Swedish Society for Nature Conservation and the Svenskt Vatten (sv) (Sweden's municipal water service company) recommend a limit of 20-50 mg NPE/kg.
 Annacarin Modin, Product Manager at Björn Borg AB, was quoted as indicating that the company complied with the regulations of the Textile Importers, and that their own analysis of randomly-selected batches of underwear showed an NPE content of 120-200 mg NPE/kg.

 Currently (June 2017), Björn Borg AG is committing to eliminating substances of very high concern under the EU's REACH legislation (chemicals that could potentially be harmful, but are not yet proven to be so) from its supply chain, with particular focus on phthalates, fluorocarbons, and alkylphenol ethoxylates including nonylphenol ethoxylate.
 In 2020, Björn Borg moved its headquarters to Frösundavik in Solna municipality.